MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgSiteContentType.md

       - `[AllowMultipleSelection <Boolean?>]`: Indicates whether multiple values can be selected from the source.
       - `[ChooseFromType <String>]`: Whether to allow selection of people only, or people and groups.
 Must be one of peopleAndGroups or peopleOnly.
       - `[DisplayAs <String>]`: How to display the information about the person or group chosen.
 See below.
-    - `[PropagateChanges <Boolean?>]`: If true, changes to this column will be propagated to lists that implement the column.
+    - `[PropagateChanges <Boolean?>]`: If 'true', changes to this column will be propagated to lists that implement the column.
     - `[ReadOnly <Boolean?>]`: Specifies whether the column values can be modified.
     - `[Required <Boolean?>]`: Specifies whether the column value isn't optional.
     - `[SourceColumn <IMicrosoftGraphColumnDefinition1>]`: columnDefinition